Sergei Krikalev

-Sergei Konstantinovich Krikalev (Сергей Константинович Крикалёв, also transliterated as Sergei Krikalyov; born 27 August 1958) is a Russian mechanical engineer, former cosmonaut and former head of the Yuri Gagarin Cosmonaut Training Center.
+Sergei Konstantinovich Krikalev (Сергей Константинович Крикалёв, also transliterated as Sergei Krikalyov; born 27 August 1958) is a Russian mechanical engineer and former cosmonaut.
+He is a veteran of six spaceflights, including two long-duration missions to Mir, two short-duration missions aboard NASA's Space Shuttle, and two long-duration missions to the International Space Station (ISS).

-As a prominent rocket scientist, he is a veteran of six space flights and ranks third to Gennady Padalka and Yuri Malenchenko for the most time spent in space: a total of 803 days, 9 hours, and 39 minutes.
+On STS-60, he became the first Russian cosmonaut to fly on the Shuttle, and on STS-88, he helped connect the first Russian and American ISS segments—becoming, alongside mission commander Robert Cabana, one of the first people to enter the station.
+He later joined the ISS's first long-duration crew, Expedition 1, and returned as commander of Expedition 11.

-Krikalev was stranded on board the Mir during the dissolution of the Soviet Union.
-As the country that had sent him into space no longer existed, his return was delayed and he stayed in space for 311 consecutive days, twice as long as the mission had originally called for.
+Krikalev is sometimes referred to as the "last Soviet citizen," having been aboard Mir during the dissolution of the Soviet Union.
+With the country that launched him no longer existing, his return was delayed, and he remained in space for 311 days—twice as long as planned.
+He ultimately accumulated 803 days, 9 hours, and 39 minutes in space, placing him fourth on the list of those with the most time spent in space.

-He retired as a cosmonaut in 2007 and was working as vice president of Space Corporation Energia.
+He retired as a cosmonaut in 2007 and then served as deputy chief designer at Energia, where he contributed to the development of Russian spacecraft.
 From 2009 to 2014, he headed the Yuri Gagarin Cosmonaut Training Center.
+Since 2014, he has worked for Roscosmos, Russia's space agency, where he is a Deputy Director General leading manned spaceflight efforts.

 Biography

 Krikalev was born in Leningrad in the Soviet Union (now Saint Petersburg, Russia).
-He enjoyed swimming, skiing, cycling, aerobatic flying, and amateur radio operations, particularly from space (callsign U5MIR).
+He enjoys swimming, skiing, cycling, aerobatic flying, and amateur radio operations, particularly from space (callsign U5MIR).
 He graduated from high school in 1975.
 In 1981, he received a mechanical engineering degree from the Leningrad Mechanical Institute, now called Baltic State Technical University.

-After graduation in 1981, he joined NPO Energia, the Russian industrial organization responsible for manned space flight activities.
+After graduation in 1981, he joined NPO Energia, the Russian industrial organization responsible for crewed space flight activities.
 He tested space flight equipment, developed space operations methods, and participated in ground control operations.
 When the Salyut 7 space station failed in 1985, he worked on the rescue mission team, developing procedures for docking with the uncontrolled station and repairing the station's on-board system.